Pirates vs. Reds Player Props Betting Odds

 Steer Stats

-- Steer will look for his fourth straight game with a hit in this matchup.
-In his last five games he is batting .176 with a double, a home run and two RBI.
+- Steer will look for his fifth straight game with a hit in this matchup.
+During his last five outings he is batting .278 with two doubles, a home run and four RBI.

 Steer Recent Games